busykoala/flask-login-gibb/README.md

 ### SSL/TLS

 This is not part of the application.
 The installed production server `gunicorn` lets you start the application using a private-public key pair and choose the port.
-For more information about the command see the section `Run`.
+For more information on enabling SSL/TLS visit the [Run](##Run) section.

 ### GUI

-The Application has a very nice GUI.
-We implemented the command input/output as it was in a shell environment with dark background and a prompt.
+The Application uses a functional GUI with supportive UI styling.
+The command input/output simulates a shell environment by using a dark background with a blue-ish font.

-The menu is a basic bootstrap menu having the familiar icons for login/register and for the logout.
+The menu is a basic bootstrap menu utilizing familiar icons for login/register and for the logout.
+The home button is customized so that the users can see whether they are logged in.

-The home button is customized so that the user can see whether they are logged in.
+Notifications are highlighted by using a different background color.

 ## Install